Defensible Space

 Under extreme conditions, almost any house can burn no mmatter what the mix of building materials that make up the building happen to be.
 However, having a defensible space surrounding the building significantly improves the odds of your home surviving a wildfire.

 Vegetation in the mountain areas has evolved in a wet/dry cycle; wet winters and springs, with dry summers and falls.
-This means the health in general of the environment that may make up the area around your property should be relatively good in terms of clearance and healthy vegetation that is able to withstand isolated small pockets of naturally ignited fires.
+This means the health image of the environment that may make up the area around your property should be relatively good in terms of clearance and healthy vegetation that is able to withstand isolated small pockets of naturally ignited fires.

-Excessive watering around native trees during these normally dry periods will create wet soil, allowing root disease to develop on the tree root and the trees become weakened and may be killed by insects of susceptible to being blown down.To protect your trees from insects, disease and wind damage, guide and protect them with care.
+Excessive watering around native trees during these normally dry periods will create wet soil, allowing root disease to develop on the tree root and the trees become weakened and may be killed by insects of susceptible to being blown down.
+To protect your trees from insects, disease and wind damage, guide and protect them with care.